ms-jpq/vim.bench/README.md

 #### Clarity on when / if results will come in

+This is a HCI thing:

-Having streaming completions also means that the framework is likely to inadvertently train the users to wait for more complex and therefore slower sources.
+Having higher quality results come in slower is likely to inadvertently train users to wait for them.
+This is evidently bad for input speed.

-### Conclusion
+## Conclusion

-There is never going to be a closed form solution to "what is the fastest framework", because of the trade offs outlined above.
+There is never going to be a closed form solution to "what is the fastest framework", because of the trade offs detailed above.

 A toy example of a degenerate framework that returns a single fixed `👌` emoji will probably beat anything out there in terms of raw speed, but it is utterly useless.

-**The results of this repo must be considered alongside inextricably human measure to be useful**
+Before you reach your own conclusion, the results of this repo **must be considered alongside inextricably human measure**.